The Bahamian Blind Blake

 And then there are unique oddities like "Jones (Oh Jones)," a cheerful ditty of impending murder: "I'm going to kill you dead and bury you/Dig you up for fun/I'm gonna sit down and watch the buzzards pick the meat off your bones/I'm going to take my Wade & Butcher*/Chop you through and through/I'm going to chop you into pieces just big enough for stew/And when I get through, everybody's gonna moan, 'Jones, Oh Jones.'" (*Wade & Butcher was a very popular brand of straight razor.)

 This CD is drawn from a series of recordings made in the early 1950s, whose popularity with tourists led to them being widely heard in the US, and imitated by many early folk revival musicians.
-Johnny Cash's notorious rewrite of "Delia," for example, almost certainly comes via Josh White's cover of Blake's recording, and he was also the source for Pete Seeger's "Foolish Frog," Dave Van Ronk's "Yas, Yas, Yas," Paul Geremia's "Jones (Oh Jones)," and "Run, Come See Jerusalem," which was done by dozens of groups--and that's not to mention his influence on Harry Belafonte.
+Johnny Cash's notorious rewrite of "Delia," for example, almost certainly comes via Josh White's cover of Blake's recording, and he was also the source for Dave Van Ronk's "Yas, Yas, Yas," Paul Geremia's "Jones (Oh Jones)," and "Run, Come See Jerusalem," which was done by dozens of groups--and that's not to mention his influence on Harry Belafonte.
 All of which being said, it is kind of silly to applaud Blake as a source for other artists, since none of them ever bettered his versions, and few even came close.

 Song titles: